ipekncan/EmployeeCommissionManagement/README.md

 The system contains three main classes:
 1. `CommisionEmployee`: Represents an employee whose earnings are based solely on commissions from sales.
 2. `BasePlusCommisionEmployee`: Inherits from `CommisionEmployee` and adds a base salary to the earnings calculation.
 3. `InheritanceTest`: A test class to demonstrate how the `BasePlusCommisionEmployee` class works, including setting and updating the base salary.
+**Note**: This program does not require any user input.
+All employee data (such as first name, last name, social security number, gross sales, commission rate, and base salary) is hardcoded in the `InheritanceTest` class for demonstration purposes.
 ## Features

 - **Commission Calculation**: Employees can earn a percentage of their sales (commission).